InmaculadaRM/my_first_shiny/README.md

-# My First Shiny App
+## My First Shiny App

+ 100% reproducible !

 This repository contains the source code for and exercise I did with the only purpose to learn how to do a basic Shiny application in R.